dgaydukov/cert-aws/files/sa.md

 echo '3.237.1.182 52.6.121.143: PSK "wCfcjn4X6xF895fHM3Tgq6XvSPiEuBcp"' > /etc/ipsec.d/aws.secrets
 service ipsec restart
 ```
-* Direct Connect - private connection between aws region and you (aws router to your on-premise router) or your ISP (internet service provider).
+* DX (Direct Connect) - private connection between aws region and you (aws router to your on-premise router) or your ISP (internet service provider).
+    DX vs VPN:
+    * dx - private secure connection between on-premise and aws region.
+Use it if you need high bandwidth.
+    * vpn - IPSec connection over the public internet between on-premise and aws region.
+It's slower than dc since it use public internet.
+But can be setup very quickly.
+You can use vpn above dc, but it's redundant, cause dx is already secured.
+Best practice to configure vpn as failover for dx (in case it failed).
-LAG (Link Aggregation Groups) - ability to order multiple direct connect ports as manage them single larger connection (max number is 4 ports, port types should be the same, all 1GB, or all 10GB)
+LAG (Link Aggregation Groups) - ability to order multiple direct connect ports and manage them as single larger connection (max number is 4 ports, port types should be the same, all 1GB, or all 10GB)
 DCG (Direct Connect Gateway) - grouping of VGW (virtual private gateways) and VIF (private virtual interfaces).
 Multi-account DCG allows to associate up to 10 VPC (from different accounts) or up to 3 Transit Gateway.
 Direct Connect and DCG support both 1500 and 9001 MTU (you can also modify it if you need).
 Don't confuse: